 This type of care is traditionally provided by partners, family and friends, as well as professional help and support.
+Live In Care can be bespoke to your needs and your choices.

-HOW DO I SELF FUND DOMICILIARY CARE?
+HOW DO I SELF FUND DOMICILIARY/LIVE IN CARE?

 If your income and capital means you have to pay part or all of your domiciliary care costs, you needn't worry.
-While domiciliary care can be very expensive, there is an array of financial strategies we can take advantage of to put an affordable and sustainable plan in place.
+While domiciliary care can be very expensive, there is an array of financial strategies and packages to suit your budget we can take advantage of to put an affordable and sustainable plan in place.